Skip to main content

 Eucalyptus globulus

-Honeybees visit blue gum eucalyptus primarily for its prolific nectar flow, which can yield surplus honey, and secondarily for pollen; blooms provide a vital winter resource in mild climates.
-Peak bloom typically spans November to April in its US range.
-It is considered invasive in California and some other western states, so beekeepers should check local regulations before planting.
+Honeybees visit blue gum eucalyptus primarily for prolific nectar that can yield surplus honey, with pollen as a secondary reward.
+Blooms provide a vital winter resource in mild-climate regions, with peak bloom typically November through April in Mediterranean and subtropical zones.
+Can spread aggressively outside its native range — verify local regulations before planting.

 Nectarhigh